 - The app shall allow users to add any number of todo items to a list.

 - The app shall require users to log in to create or edit to-do list items.

 - The user shall be able to mark todo lists as public so that users can view

 It is also important to think about the process by which you will develop your application before you dive into coding.
-If you’re building a web application by yourself, you’re probably not going to follow a strict development process with 2 week sprints and daily stand-ups.
-This is an important thing to do while in a team, and if you are a apart of a team, I would urge you to look at formal software development processes.
+If you’re building a web application by yourself, you’re probably not going to follow a strict development process with 2-week sprints and daily stand-ups.
+This is an important thing to do while in a team, and if you are a part of a team, I would urge you to look at formal software development processes.